gypkg/gypkg/README.md

 such cases , and the project users should be advised to extend their `PATH` environment variable with a folder that contains [./shim/gypkg][4] script.

+NOTE: no GPG signatures are checked in this mode, since it requires extensive Node.js-based tooling.

 ## LICENSE

 This software is licensed under the MIT License.